NEW EMPIRES

 Just a couple of years after his accession, however, Roman Britain broke away from Diocletian and, for a decade, operated as an independent empire.

 The death of Carinus, in 285, had left Diocletian as sole ruler of the Roman Empire.
-Previously, Carinus had governed in the West, whilst his brother, Numerian (into whose shoes Diocletian stepped), had governed in the East.[*] Diocletian must have seen the benefit of this division of responsibility, since he quickly raised a trusted younger colleague, Maximian, to the rank of Caesar.
+Previously, Carinus had ruled in the West, whilst his brother, Numerian (into whose shoes Diocletian stepped), had ruled in the East.[*] Diocletian must have seen the benefit of this division of responsibility, since he quickly raised a trusted younger colleague, Maximian, to the rank of Caesar.
 Maximian took charge in the West, whilst Diocletian returned to the East.
 Maximian’s immediate challenge was that:

 … in Gaul Helianus and Amandus had stirred up a band of peasants and robbers, whom the inhabitants call Bagaudae, and had ravaged the regions far and wide and were making attempts on very many of the cities … [Maximian] marched into Gaul and in a short time he had pacified the whole country by routing the enemy forces or accepting their surrender.
 In this war Carausius, a citizen of Menapia, distinguished himself by his clearly remarkable exploits.
 For this reason and in addition because he was considered an expert pilot (he had earned his living at this job as a young man), he was put in charge of fitting out a fleet and driving out the Germans who were infesting the seas.